Iron Age: South Asia

 The protohistoric Early Iron Age in Sri Lanka lasted from 1000 BC to 600 BC.
-Radiocarbon evidence has been collected from Anuradhapura and Aligala shelter in Sigiriya.
+Radiocarbon dating evidence has been collected from Anuradhapura and Aligala shelter in Sigiriya.
 The Anuradhapura settlement is recorded to extend 10 ha by 800 BC and grew to 50 ha by 700–600 BC to become a town.
 The skeletal remains of an Early Iron Age chief were excavated in Anaikoddai, Jaffna.
 The name "Ko Veta" is engraved in Brahmi script on a seal buried with the skeleton and is assigned by the excavators to the 3rd century BC.
 Ko, meaning "King" in Tamil, is comparable to such names as Ko Atan and Ko Putivira occurring in contemporary Brahmi inscriptions in south India.
 It is also speculated that Early Iron Age sites may exist in Kandarodai, Matota, Pilapitiya and Tissamaharama.

 The earliest undisputed deciphered epigraphy found within the Indian subcontinent are the Edicts of Ashoka of the 3rd century BC, in the Brahmi script.
-Several inscriptions were thought to be pre-Ashokan by earlier scholars; these include the Piprahwa relic casket inscription, the Badli pillar inscription, the Bhattiprolu relic casket inscription, the Sohgaura copper plate inscription, the Mahasthangarh Brahmi inscription, the Eran coin legend, the Taxila coin legends, and the inscription on the silver coins of Sophytes.
+Several inscriptions were thought to be pre-Ashokan by earlier scholars; these include the Piprahwa relic casket inscription, the Badli pillar inscription, the Bhattiprolu relic casket inscription, the Sohgaura copper plate inscription, the Mahasthangarh Brahmi inscription, the Eran coin legend, and the Taxila coin legends.
 However, more recent scholars have dated them to later periods.